Luyaochen1/glabapp_deploy/README.md

 root@92a9aa239f8e:/glabapp_deploy/cta-core-detection-cpu#
 ```

-To start the celery service, we need to check the configuration file and make sure the redis address point to the IP address of the redis container.
-And tht same time , update the base URL of the flask server with the actual docker server IP address.
+To start the celery service, we need to check the configuration file and ensure the redis address point to the IP address of the redis container.
+And the same time, update the base URL of the flask server with the actual docker server IP address.

-Also, to ensure the security, change the SECRET_KEY if required.
+Also, to ensure security, change the SECRET_KEY if required.

 The same setup will be used for all the other applications.